 Going from a database where all information from all users/teams is mixed to an application that uses multi-tenancy to separate the information per user can be quite difficult.
-Especially if those users created a bunch of data already.
-In this article, we will go over the steps I took to migrate my SaaS to a multi-tenancy structure.
+Especially when those users created a bunch of data already.
+In this article, we will go over the steps I took to transition my SaaS to a multi-tenancy structure.

-A friend of mine explained multi-tenancy to me and I was blown away.
-It was exactly what I needed to have to make data filtering easy and make mistakes much more difficult to make.
+A friend of mine showed me multi-tenancy and I was blown away.
+It was exactly what I needed to have to make data filtering easy and make data breaches much more difficult.
 Not to mention the fact that queries would be faster due to the smaller tables.
-Moving to a multi-tenancy architecture with an app that has over 100 businesses registered isn’t easy though and it took me quite some time to figure it all out.
-Another friend of mine wanted to make this same move and we had quite a fun time figuring it all out.
+Transitioning to a multi-tenancy set up with an app that has over 100 businesses registered isn’t easy though and it took me quite some time to figure it all out.
+Another friend of mine wanted to make this same transition and we had quite a fun time figuring it all out.

 What is multi-tenancy?